ChiefNyB/KogRob-EtoE-NN-Driving/README.md

 ### Labelled data acquisition

 To collect training data, recorded images paired with the corresponding joystick commands are saved.
 The `image_recorder` node is responsible for doing so.
-It is recording images with 10FPS as in the example project.

-For utilising, make sure messages are being published on the `/image_raw/compressed` topic (from the camera) and the `/joy_xy` topic (from the `joy_teleop_manual.launch.py` or a similar source).
+This node subscribes to the `/image_raw/compressed` topic (from the camera) and the `/joy_xy` topic (from the `joy_teleop_manual.launch.py` or a similar source).
-Open a new terminal and run the node:
+When recording is active, the node receives images (downsampled to 10 FPS) and velocity commands in queues and pairs the closest ones together based on their arrival of the messages (ROS time).
+If there are no velocity command matches for an image within a specified time, the image will not be saved.
+Also images will only be saved only if either the X or Y joystick value (or both) is non-zero to avoid saving images when the robot is stationary.

+The training images are saved under the `labelled_data` folder within the package with a name similar to this: `20250521_201012_401_Xn0p500_Y0p860.jpg`
+Here the first part shows the record date and time when the image was captured, and the numbers after `X` and `Y` represent the normalized angular (left-right) and linear (forward-backward) speed.
+For easy file handling, the `.` and `-` symbols are exchanged for `p` and `n`.
+So in the example above an image was captured with `X: -0.500` and `Y: 0.860` values received on the joystick's topic.

+The node can be started by running the following command:

 ```bash
 ros2 run KogRob-EtoE-NN-Driving image_recorder